tari-project/tari/RFC/src/RFC-0201_TariScript.md

 It is beyond the scope of this RFC, but it's anticipated that Tari Script would play a key role in the introduction of generalised covenant support into Tari.

+### Lock-time malleability

+The current Tari protocol has an issue with Transaction Output Maturity malleability.
+This output feature is enforced in the consensus rules but it is actually possible for a miner to change the value without invalidating the transaction.

+The lock time could also be added to the script commitment hash to solve this problem.

 ## Applications